Orania Representative Council

-Next to municipal duties, the main task of the Orania Representative Council is to represent the inhabitants of Orania in ongoing negotiations with the Cabinet of South Africa about the (municipal) status of Orania.
+Other than its municipal duties, the main task of the Orania Representative Council is to represent the inhabitants of Orania in ongoing negotiations with the Cabinet of South Africa about the municipal status of Orania.

 History

 When Orania was bought by the Afrikaner Vryheidstigting (Afrikaner Freedom Foundation) in 1991, the village received the status of (private) farm village by the government of Province of the Cape of Good Hope.
 After apartheid, inhabitants of all towns in South Africa, including private towns such as farm and mining towns, got a transitional representative council based on the Local Government Transition Act.
 So Orania got its own transitional representative council in 1995.

 Proposed merger with Hopetown and Strydenburg

 In 2000 the South African government created a new form of local government with a municipal system.
 In general these municipalities are a combination of several towns and villages.
 In the process of this merger, the South African provincial governments informed local transitional representative councils about the intended merger and held a deliberation process, after which a final decision was made.
 These decisions - with the intended abolition of the transitional representative councils - were published in the provincial government gazettes.

 In the case of Orania the provincial government of the Northern Cape did not publish the intended abolition of the Orania Transitional Representative Council, which was a legal obligation for a merger with Hopetown and Strydenburg into one single municipality.
 Since the provincial government learnt of this mistake, it has published a notice in the provincial gazette announcing its intention to abolish the Orania Transitional Representative Council.
 There was a possibility to object this announcement till 30 November 2000.
 Objections were sent in by Orania that day.
 When the Northern Cape government could not react in time, the Orania Transitional Council went to court.
 This lawsuit was handled by the Northern Cape High Court on 4 December 2000, one day before the nationwide local elections.
 In the light of the 1994 Accord on Afrikaner self-determination and the mistake of the South African government to not publish the abolition of the Orania Transitional Representative Council it was very likely that Orania would win the case, with the result that the High Court would cancel the elections scheduled for the next day.